 LT will continue to coordinate with DWS regarding available water for the project.
-Available water credits with the DWS may be used in accordance with the Keahuolū Lands Water Resources Development Agreement (KLWRA) and the Makalapua Business Center (MBC) Water Commitment Agreement for the initial phases of the Makalapua Project District.
+LT's currently available water credits with the DWS in accordance with the Keahuolū Lands Water Resources Development Agreement (KLWRA) and the Makalapua Business Center (MBC) Water Commitment are planned to be used for the development of the Makalapua Project District.
 Water credits are expressed in equivalent units based on a maximum day demand of 600 gpd.
 Maximum day demand is calculated by multiplying average day demand by a factor of 1.5.
 Therefore, 819 water credits are required for the proposed Makalapua Project District.
 It is noted that the number of credits required will be reduced by the previously allocated water credits for parcels along Kaiwi Street and Loloku Street.
 As such, the adjusted amount of water credits required for the Makalapua Project District is 717 units.
 LT has sufficient amount of water credits to accommodate the proposed Makalapua Project District at this time.
-LT has other planned projects in Kona that are in various planning stages and will also require water credits.
+However, it is noted that LT has other planned projects in Kona that are in various planning stages and will also require water credits.
 LT is in the process of developing a new regional water source, which will be dedicated to the County.
 This new water source would provide water for the County's future water needs in the region and would provide an allocation to LT to support its planned projects in Kona.
 Refer to Appendix "B".
+The new well source seeks to tap the deep-confined freshwater aquifer under the saltwater and basal water bodies and thus is understood to discharge far offshore into deeper waters is not anticipated to impact near shore tidal groundwater dependent ecosystems or deepwater offshore cultural practices (Attias E, Thomas D, Sherman D, Ismail K, 2020).

-8-inch or 12-inch distribution mains are planned in all roads proposed within the project, including the roads proposed for dedication to the County as well as private roads.
+Eight (8)-inch or 12-inch distribution mains are planned in all roads proposed within the project, including the roads proposed for dedication to the County as well as private roads.
+Analysis of the Peak Hour and Maximum Daily plus Fire Flow scenarios show there are high levels of pressure available.
+Therefore, pressure reducing units shall be installed at each water connection.
 All system improvements will be developed in accordance with the Water System Standards, State of Hawai'i dated 2002.
 The proposed water system improvements are illustrated in the Infrastructure Report presented in Appendix "B".

 Planning for the Makalapua Project District incorporates water conservation and efficiency measures.
 The County Department of Environmental Management (DEM) is currently in the design stage of upgrading the Kealakehe Wastewater Treatment Plant (WWTP) to produce R-1 quality water.
-Although there is currently no available source of R-1 quality water for reuse, it is anticipated that DEM will install a pipeline for

-R-1 water to Kailua Park.
+Although there is currently no available source of R-1 quality water for reuse, it is anticipated that DEM will install a pipeline for R-1 water to Kailua Park.
 If a source of R-1 water is made available close to the Makalapua Project District, its use would be considered.